 Most language programs focus on developing students’ ability to interact with native speakers smoothly and fluently in the target language.
 The emphasis on producing automatic, natural responses means that most language programs tend to engage students in activities that happen solely in the target language, and thus translation is kept to a minimum.

 While such techniques are crucial in developing automaticity and fluency, it is also helpful for students interested in translation to think about the correspondences (and sometimes, the lack of correspondences) between English and their other language.
 Translation involves going smoothly back and forth between languages—a skill that is rarely emphasized in the language classroom.
 The Summer Translation Program offers students an unusual opportunity to begin developing these skills with published professors specializing in the field of translation.

-Summer Translation Program will:
+The Summer Translation Program:

 - Emphasizes the practical skills and basic knowledge necessary to the career of translation.